 However, the Devil’s Pulpit definitely isn’t the “secret” it used to be.
 It’s likely you’ll meet other adventurous souls on your journey there unless you visit on a weekday when the weather isn’t so good.
 Although then you can feel like you’re all part of a secret club, capable of finding the hidden Finnich Glen!

-The best time to visit Finnich Glen is in the sunshine of course, but knowing Scotland, it’s likely it’ll be cloudy when you go.
-It can be a very slippery descent (more on that later) so either avoid it after heavy rain or wear hiking boots and be VERY careful.
+The best time to visit Finnich Glen is in the sunshine since it’s already a rather wet and damp place, and the cliffs surrounding you can make it rather dark.
+But knowing Scotland, it’s likely it’ll be cloudy when you go!
+It can be a very slippery descent into Finnich Glen (more on that later) so either avoid it after heavy rain or wear hiking boots and be VERY careful.

 Finnich Glen has long evoked awe and more than a little wariness.
 The steep moss covered 100 ft walls on their side and water the colour of rust made the locals of old think of the Devil, hence the Devil’s Pulpit.
 Legend has it that at one time druids met here, and Satan himself may have even preached here.
 Hmmm.

 Some of the reason for the increased popularity of the Devil’s Pulpit walk is because it was used as a film location in the Outlander TV Series.
 In episode 6 of season 1, the glen is used as the location of the truth forcing spring, where Claire drinks the water.
 I have to say I’m not sure I would!
 Although the colour is due to the water running through peat, not because it’s dirty.